aggregate1166877/scalable-express-boilerplate/README.md

 want to intercept and preprocess data for whatever reason, have a look at how the authenticator does it.

+Finally, all configs are stored in `server/config` and tests are stored in `server/test`.

 # License
 Licence: [unlicense](http://unlicense.org/).
 This means I don't care what you do with this code.
 Change it, sell it, spit on it, burn it, or feed it to your